 where, to simplify the notation, we have defined

 Equation~\eqref{eq:entropyGUPfinal} shows the generic structure of the entropy once GUP corrections are taken into account.
-A crucial point is that, in general, there is no one-to-one mapping between the coefficients $a_k$ in $S_{\text{GUP}}$ and the coefficients $c_k$ in Eq.~\eqref{eq:GUP}.
-For instance, the logarithmic correction connected to $a_2$ can originate from both linear and quadratic terms in the GUP (cf.~Eq.~\eqref{eq:c2_tilde}), and analogous considerations hold for higher-order corrections.
+In general, however, there is no one-to-one correspondence between the coefficients $a_k$ in $S_{\text{GUP}}$ and the coefficients $c_k$ in Eq.~\eqref{eq:GUP}.
+For instance, the logarithmic correction associated with $a_2$ can arise from both linear and quadratic GUP terms (cf. Eq.~\eqref{eq:c2_tilde}), and similar considerations apply to higher-order corrections.

-Nevertheless, if for each $k$ one considers only the leading corrections\footnote{For example, if only $c_1\neq0$, the leading-order term is given by Eq.~\eqref{eq:c1_tilde}, as $c_1^n$ with $n>1$ are subdominant and, thus, $\tilde c_k=0,\, \forall k>1$.}, one may infer a direct correspondence between the terms in the GUP expansion and the corrections to the entropy.
-For instance, we observe that if $ c_k=0,\, \forall k\neq1 $, the Bekenstein-Hawking entropy acquires a correction that scales as $ \sqrt{A}$, which is indicative of a genuinely infrared (IR) effect.
-This outcome is consistent with results obtained in other approaches involving linear GUP deformations; see, for example,~\cite{Majumder:2012rtc, Tawfik:2015kga}.
-Furthermore, it has been identified in non-commutative quantization contexts \cite{Nozari:2008rc}.
-It is therefore evident that, when focusing on the ultraviolet (UV) regime of quantum gravity, such a term becomes subdominant compared to the leading corrections and can be safely neglected.
-From the GUP perspective, this provides a further argument in support of models in which the linear term is absent and the leading-order deformation is quadratic in $ \Delta p$~\cite{Kempf:1994su}, as these models are more naturally associated with the existence of a minimal length and are better suited to capturing the dominant features of the UV regime.
+Nevertheless, if for each $k$ only the leading contributions are retained\footnote{For example, if only $c_1\neq0$, the leading-order term is given by Eq.~\eqref{eq:c1_tilde}, since terms $c_1^n$ with $n>1$ are subdominant and therefore $\tilde c_k=0,\, \forall k>1$.}, a direct correspondence between the GUP expansion and the entropy corrections can be inferred.
+In particular, if $c_k=0$ for all $k\neq1$, the Bekenstein entropy acquires a correction scaling as $\sqrt{A}$, characteristic of an infrared (IR) effect.
+This behavior is consistent with results obtained in linear GUP models~\cite{Majumder:2012rtc,Tawfik:2015kga} and also appears in non-commutative quantization frameworks \cite{Nozari:2008rc}.
+Since such a term becomes subdominant in the ultraviolet (UV) regime, it can be neglected when focusing on Planck-scale physics.
+From the GUP perspective, this provides additional support for models in which the linear term is absent, and the leading deformation is quadratic in $\Delta p$~\cite{Kempf:1994su}.